-Brian Koppelman: There are so many different ways in which the pursuit of power manifests, and then there are so many ways that one can use power.
-One can use power for absolute good or for absolute bad, but most of the people we study and are interested in portraying use it for something in the middle: sometimes for their own uses, sometimes to help other people, sometimes to access that which no one else can access.
+Brian Koppelman: The answer is no. That is a hard no. I mean, the pursuit of power…Power is a fascinating word because there are so many different ways in which the pursuit of power manifests, and then there are so many ways that one can use power, right?
+One can use power for absolute good or for absolute bad.
+But most of the people we study, and are interested in portraying, use it for something in the middle.
+Sometimes for their own uses, sometimes to help other people, sometimes to access that which no one else can access.

-David Levien: Chuck Rhoades is a guy who was one of a subset, someone who would want to run for office, or get appointed to an office that gives them great governmental power.
-We saw in many of these guys a deep-seated belief that they knew what was right, and they planned on doing what was right for the greater good if only they could get to that power of decision.
-Along the way they reconciled doing things that were not good at all for other people because they knew that once they were there, it was all going to be worth it and be justified.
+David Levien: Chuck Rhoades was one of this subset who would want to run for office or get appointed to an office that gives them great governmental power.
+We saw in many of these guys a deep-seated belief that they knew what was right, and they planned on doing what was right for the greater good, if only they could get to that power of decision.
+Along the way they reconciled doing things that were not good at all.

-Levien: On the other side, there was a guy who accrued this great wealth at a fairly young age and with it all the influence that it brings.
-He started to feel that these laws of men didn’t apply to him because they were made by political functionaries and people with agendas, and he was in this pure marketplace where these sort of small concerns were beneath him.
-Now these people got on a collision course.
+Levien: On the other side there was a guy who accrued this great wealth at a fairly young age, and all the influence that it brings.
+He started to feel that these laws of men didn’t apply to him because they were made by political functionaries and people with agendas, and he was in this pure marketplace where small concerns were beneath him.
+And now these two people are on a collision course.

-Levien: Our show is about powerful people.
-But in drama, characters need obstacles and challenges.
+Levien: Our show is about powerful people, but in general in drama, your characters need obstacles and challenges.
 If our characters were omnipotent, it would be very boring.
-There would be no issues to overcome, so the challenge for us coming up with this stuff is to make them retain their power in a realistic way by constantly having them butting up against other forces.
-We don’t believe the world is a place where you can just smoothly sail through once you reach an income level.
+The challenge is coming up with stuff to make them retain their power in a realistic way by constantly having them butting up against other forces.
+We don’t believe that the world is a place you can just smoothly sail through once you reach an income level.